Oliver-Loeffler/GitGocdVersionPlugin/README.md

 # How does the Plugin work?

-Ideally:
+## Ideally:
 * just apply the plugin
-* to suppress publish operations, provide example
+* permit publish operations only for automated builds (running in a Gocd pipeline)

+## Requirements so far:
+* Gradle 6.1.1
+* Git installed and working

 ## TODO: